 Search from all the REU sites available at: https://www.nsf.gov/crssprgm/reu/reu_search.jsp.
 Subfields: ALL.
 Deadlines: vary (January-March)

-I want to highlight our relationship with the KNAC consortium, so if you are specifically interested in astronomy REUs in the northeast, talk to Dr. Gugliucci about that.
+I want to highlight the KNAC consortium, so if you are specifically interested in astronomy REUs in the northeast, talk to Dr. Gugliucci about that.
 More info at http://astro.swarthmore.edu/knac/.
 Subfields: Astronomy and astrophysics.
 Deadline: February 10

 I also want to highlight the REU program at the MIT Haystack Observatory, just 40 minutes away from us.
-We have recently started a working relationship with them, as well, so please talk to Dr. Gugliucci if you are interested.
+Please talk to Dr. Gugliucci if you are interested.
 More info at http://www.haystack.mit.edu/edu/reu/ Subfields: Astronomy and astrophysics, atmospheric science, engineering.
 Deadline: February 1

 NASA runs full-time and part-time internships all year long.
 8-10 week summer internships run from May or June to August at various locations around the country.
-All information on NASA internships, scholarships, and other programs are run through one site: https://intern.nasa.gov/ Helpful starting information here (pdf).
-Subfields: vary.
-Deadline: March 1
+All information on NASA internships, scholarships, and other programs are run through one site: https://intern.nasa.gov/ Subfields: vary.
+Deadline: April 1

 AAAS Science Writing and Policy Internships